Skip to main content

 Smart buildings represent the future of urban living and are increasingly becoming a major trend in architecture.
 These modern buildings utilize cutting-edge innovative design and technology to improve energy efficiency, enhance user experience, and simplify maintenance.
 Features like automated lighting systems, climate control, and smart energy meters reduce operational costs while minimizing the environmental impact.

 The integration of Internet of Things (IoT) devices allows real-time monitoring of energy use and building performance, enabling smarter, more sustainable designs in larger ‘smart cities’.
 With advancements in technology, future architects will need to be proficient in understanding how to integrate smart systems and smart materials into their building designs (even things like virtual reality).
-This trend is particularly significant in modern architecture as cities around the world adopt smart technologies to become more sustainable and resilient but can be equally applied to Victorian architecture and Art Deco architecture,
+This trend is particularly significant in modern architecture as cities around the world adopt smart technologies to become more sustainable and resilient but can be equally applied to Victorian architecture and Art Deco architecture.

 Carbon Neutrality